Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Power Subsystem.md

 # Power Subsystem

 ## Function of the Subsystem
 The function of the power subsystem is to recieve power from the docking station subsystem and distribute the power to the other subsytems.
-The power subsystem also has a battery monitoring system that will notify the main control subsystem when the battery charge below a certain threshold.
+The power subsystem also has a battery monitoring system that will notify the main control subsystem when the battery charge fall below a certain threshold.

 ## Specifications and Constraints